Phoenix Stem

 Phoenix STEM Logo

 The Phoenix STEM Pre-Orientation Program is a transformative two-week initiative designed to empower and prepare students wanting to study STEM-related disciplines for the challenges and opportunities that lie ahead in their academic journeys.
-Geared toward high-achieving students ready to become leaders in STEM, the program sets forth three key objectives:
+Geared toward high-achieving students ready to become leaders in STEM, the program sets forth two key objectives:

 Dates: September 6th through September 21st, 2026.
 These are 2 weeks prior to orientation week.